passagemath/passagemath/src/doc/en/installation/launching.rst

     from sage.all import ZZ
     V = ZZ**8; V

-The marimo rich output backend will initialise automatically after any ``sage.all`` imports in an interactive session.
+The marimo rich output backend will initialize automatically after any ``sage.all`` imports in an interactive session.
 This enables LaTex and 2D/3D plot graphics.